midas-wyss/engineered-riboregulator-ML/README.md

 ## Running notebooks
 This virtual environment and packages have only been tested on a Mac running Mojave, so no guarantees if you have another system or OS.

-0. Download this repo from github using the "Code" button and navigate to it.
+0. Download this repo from github using the "Code" button (top right) and navigate into the folder.
+We recommend using the download code as zip file instead of using command line git so you won't have to install git-lfs, which we use to manage the large data csv files.

 1. Make a virtual environment with conda and python 3.7 (assume both are already installed)
 ```